webrecorder/pywb/README.rst

 Users are encouraged to fork and contribute to this project to keep improving web archiving tools.

+A few key features are high on list of priorities, but have not yet been implemented, including:

+* Url Exclusion System

+* UI Improvements

+If you are interested in contributing, especially to any of these areas, please let us know!

-Please take a look at list of current issues and feel free to open new ones about any aspect of pywb, including the new documentation.
+Otherwise, please take a look at `list of current issues <https://github.com/webrecorder/pywb/issues>`_ and feel free to open new ones about any aspect of pywb, including the new documentation.